 22nd September 2013 - Montpelier airpark, near Townsville, Queensland, Australia - A Magni gyrocopter was hit by a wallaby during its take off roll - the wallaby was killed, the gyrocopter was damaged as it rolled over - the pilot escaped unhurt.

-11th September 2013 - El Pinillo, Gran Canaria, Spain - type unknown - registration unknown - Fatal accident the gyrocopter crashed and burst into flames.
+11th September 2013 - La Aldea de San Nicolás, El Pinillo, Gran Canaria, Spain - Airbet Girabet II Sport - EC-GC1 - Fatal accident - the gyrocopter crashed shortly after take off hiting a building and burst into flames.
 The pilot was killed and the female passenger suffered multiple burns.

 News link to Spanish gyrocopter accident 11.9.13